 Welcome to the Science Express!

 The Science Express was launched in the fall of 2009 to bring hands-on experience in science, technology, engineering and math (STEM) to pK-12 students at schools throughout central Minnesota.
-In it's first two years, the 53 foot long mobile laboratory has served over 30,000 students at more than 60 schools providing hands-on, inquiry-based activities to inspire Minnesota's next generation.
+In it's first four years, the 53 foot long mobile laboratory has served over 60,000 students at more than 1200 schools providing hands-on, inquiry-based activities to inspire Minnesota's next generation.

 The Science Express meets a critical need: A profound gap has developed between the tools professional scientists use and what is available in the classroom.
 This issue is severe in the sixty-two percent of MN schools that have fewer than 100 students in their graduating class.
 Budget and critical mass issues represent a significant challenge to providing the necessary infrastructure for STEM training.
 By investing heavily in equipment that can be shared among thousands of students each year, The Science Express bridges this gap in a manner that is both inspirational and cost-effective.